GeekyAnts/flutter-starter/README.md

 - **Sign Up :** You can register yourself here. [here](lib/screens/signup/signup_screen.dart)

 - **Home :** It will contain a drawer which will have basic user information who has logged in and a switch to change between light and dark theme. [here](lib/screens/home/home.dart)

+5.  **Test Cases**

+We have also introduced test cases in the base setup so that you can validate your UI, business logic, functionality, etc. We have set up :

+- **Unit Test Cases :** Unit tests are handy for verifying the behaviour of a single function, method, or class. [here](./test/bloc/)
+- **Integration Test Cases :** They test how individual pieces work together as a whole, or capture the performance of an application running on a real device. [here](./integration_test/app_test.dart)
+- **Widget Test Cases :** They test the UI components.
+It is used to test a single widget.
+The main goal of widget testing is to check whether the widget works as expected. [here](./test/screens/)

 ## What will Flutter Starter provide in later releases :